getsentry/sentry-javascript/MIGRATION.md

 ## Deprecate `Sentry.lastEventId()` and `hub.lastEventId()`

-`Sentry.lastEventId()` sometimes causes race conditons, so we are deprecating it in favour of the `beforeSend` callback.
+`Sentry.lastEventId()` sometimes causes race conditions, so we are deprecating it in favour of the `beforeSend` callback.

 ```js
 // Before